NicholasGaneshram/qcfirst/README.md

 ### Updates as of May 05, 2021
   Our current website has been updated to include a integrated sign-in and sign-up backend, using Mongoose and MongoDB.
 Shohum was able to create a MongoDB and integrate it into our project.
-While, nyself(Nicholas Ganeshram) revised some our HTML and CSS code.
+While, myself (Nicholas Ganeshram) revised some our HTML and CSS code.

 ### Updates: